 Lectures: The book contains my lectures.
-The in-class versions of the lectures are often delivered quickly and without repetition, just to review what you already read and provide an opportunity to ask questions.
+The in-class versions of the lectures are usually much shorter and just review what you already read and provide an opportunity to ask questions.

 Activities: Wednesdays we generally do an activity.
 Labs are worth about 10 out of the 45 total points.
 Activities are usually open-book, open-notes, open-Google, open-neighbor.
 Memorization is useful but not required.